stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 if from outside, the door and the stairs.
 We did not think, judging from precedent, that it would pursue us far even at worst.

-  I watched from midnight to one o&rsquo;clock, when in spite of the sinister house, the unprotected window, and the approaching thunder and lightning, I felt singularly drowsy.
+  I watched from midnight to one o'clock, when in spite of the sinister house, the unprotected window, and the approaching thunder and lightning, I felt singularly drowsy.
 I was between my two companions, George Bennett being toward the window and William Tobey toward the fireplace.
 Bennett was asleep, having apparently felt the same anomalous drowsiness